nikhil-robinson/Facial-Expression-Detection/README.md

 # Facial-Expression-Detection
-A facial expression detection algorithm written in python with opencv and tensorflow.
+A realtime facial expression detection algorithm written in python with opencv and tensorflow.
 Trained using Face expression recognition dataset.
 This algorithm can diffrentiate betewen Happy, Sad , Angry , Surprised and Neutarl.

 # Dependencies